mendix/docs/content/refguide/errors-pane.md

 To enable you to find your errors, deprecations, and warnings quickly, each message shows you the following:

 * Icon – indicates the [type of the message](#message-type)
-* Index number – an index number assigned to each message, so that every message is counted
+* Index number – an index number assigned to each message
 * **Error Code** – a unique code that is specific for the errors only; warning and deprecation do not have  error codes
 * **Message** –  description/explanation of the check failure
 * **Element** – an element causing the check failure